rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="moveToFront"></a>
 ## *moveToFront*

 Moves the specified client to the front or top of the Z order.

 ### Events

- No Events.
+No Events

 ### Parameters